GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

     cd <REPO_FOLDER>
     ```

-1. Copy your landing zone folder to this new repo
+1. Copy your kpt packages folders (gatekeeper-policies and core-landing-zone) to the `repo` and `dir` specified in the `root-sync.yaml` manifest.

 1. Hydrate files